tuhincoder/tuhincoder/README.md

 Hello, i'm Mahmudul Hasan Tuhin.
 A passionate web developer.
 I have strong knowledge of frontend development and have basic knowledge of the backend like RESTful API.
 I really enjoy learning new technologies.
 I have solved several web application problems with Reactjs, Expressjs, and MongoDB Atlast.I am well-versed in front-end technologies like HTML5, CSS3, and JavaScript, and have hands-on experience with popular libraries and frameworks such as Bootstrap and Tailwind CSS.

-Skills: REACT / JS / HTML / CSS /NODE.JS / EXPRESS.JS / Mongodb Atlast /TailwindCSS / Firebase /Figma /TanStack..
+Skills: REACT /Next.js / JvaScript / TypeScript / HTML / CSS /NODE.JS / EXPRESS.JS / Mongodb Atlast / Mongose / TailwindCSS / Firebase /Figma /TanStack..

 - 🌱 I’m currently learning JavaScript
 - 💬 Ask me about Web development